pbombnz/SuperKiwi/README.md

 any carrier variant of Semble to take advantage of Wallet features from either application from rooted or non-supported devices.

+## Features
+- ANZ GoMoney NZ
+    - Bypass Root Detection - Enabling this will disable root checks and detection allowing you to use GoMoney Wallet
+    - Spoof Device (Beta Feature) - Spoofs your device brand and model (without modifiying the build.prop) so you can enable GoMoney.
+- Semble
+    - Bypass Root Detection - Enabling this will disable root checks and detection allowing you to use Semble.
+Works with any variant of Semble (either from Vodafone, 2Degrees or Spark)

 ## License

 The source code is licensed under GNU General Public License v3 (GPL v3)